dazarobbo/BNextMessenger/README.md

 That's it!

-**NOTE: the extension could break, malfunction, do unintended things, become a 747, etc...
+**NOTE: the extension could break, malfunction, etc...
 However, it does do what it's supposed to.
-Periodically uninstalling and reinstalling it and disabling it from the Chrome Extensions page would be a good idea.**
+Periodically uninstalling and reinstalling it and disabling it from the Chrome Extensions page would be a good idea if you're worried.**